 The Head Teacher is the Senior Designated Person for Child Protection in the school and should be contacted if there are any concerns about the children in our care.

 There are three further Alternate Designated Persons: Miss McGrath, Mrs Mitchell and Mrs Floate if the Head Teacher is unavailable.

-Ms Hayton Chair of Governors and Miss Perfect who is the Child Protection Governor and can also be contacted via the school office.
+Ms Hayton Chair of Governors and the Child Protection Governor can also be contacted via the school office.

 The Local Authority Designated Officer can be contacted on 01603 223473.

 To see the Safeguarding and Child Protection Policy and practice guidance:

 Keeping children safe covers a wide range of aspects in school and also includes thinking about their safety and welfare in regards to new technologies and the internet.
 Our Esafety Policy outlines our practice and procedures in respect of internet use for the children and staff and contains Codes of Conduct and a Parental Agreement.